 Great Britain Forms Union with Ireland, then Southern Ireland Leaves

-Remember how King James IV of Scotland was also King James I of England?
+Remember how King James VI of Scotland was also King James I of England?
 Well, he was actually King James I of Ireland, too.
 Back in the 1540s, Ireland become a dependent kingdom of England, and the 1542 Crown of Ireland Act mandated that the king of England was now also the king of Ireland.
 The first person to hold both titles was Henry VIII.
 The last was George III, who oversaw the 1801 creation of the United Kingdom of Great Britain and Ireland.

 Whatley says England used its 1707 union with Scotland as a model for Great Britain’s 1801 union with Ireland.
 However, the Irish union didn’t last nearly as long.
 Between 1919 and 1921, the Irish Republican Army fought for independence from the U.K. The Irish War of Independence ended with the division of Ireland into northern and southern regions in 1922.